Privacy Policy

 The Services are intended to be used by individuals who are at least 18 years old.
 Consistent with the requirements of the U.S. Children’s Online Privacy Protection Act, if we learn that we received any information directly from a child under age 13 without his or her parent’s verified consent, we will use that information only to inform the child (or his or her parent or legal guardian) that he or she cannot use the Services.

-California Minors: If you are a California resident who is under age 18 and you are unable to remove publicly-available Content that you have submitted to us, you may request removal by contacting us at: iso-ir@andrew.cmu.edu.
+California Minors: If you are a California resident who is under age 18 and you are unable to remove publicly available Content that you have submitted to us, you may request removal by contacting us at: privacy@andrew.cmu.edu.
 When requesting removal, you must be specific about the information you want removed and provide us with specific information, such as the URL for each page where the information was entered, so that we can find it.
 We are not required to remove any Content or information that: (1) federal or state law requires us or a third party to maintain; (2) was not posted by you; (3) is anonymized so that you cannot be identified; (4) you don’t follow our instructions for removing or requesting removal; or (5) you received compensation or other consideration for providing the Content or information.
 Removal of your Content or information from the Services does not ensure complete or comprehensive removal of that content or information from our systems or the systems of our service providers.
 We are not required to delete the Content or information posted by you; our obligations under California law are satisfied so long as we anonymize the content or information or render it invisible to other users and the public.

-THE GENERAL DATA PROTECTION REGULATION (“GDPR”)
+11. THE GENERAL DATA PROTECTION REGULATION (“GDPR”)

 • the right to withdraw your consent to data processing at any time (please note that this might prevent you from using certain aspects of the Services);